metashot/prok-annotate/README.md

 # metashot/prok-annotate workflow

-A Nextflow pipeline for the functional annotation of prokaryotic genomes.
+A Nextflow pipeline for the functional annotation of prokaryotic genomes and metagenomes.

 Cite as: [![DOI](https://zenodo.org/badge/311277400.svg)](https://zenodo.org/badge/latestdoi/311277400)